Aliases for ADIPOR1 Gene

 GeneCards Summary for ADIPOR1 Gene

 ADIPOR1 (Adiponectin Receptor 1) is a Protein Coding gene.
-Diseases associated with ADIPOR1 include liver disease and fatty liver disease.
-Among its related pathways are Metabolism and Integration of energy metabolism.
+Diseases associated with ADIPOR1 include liver disease and gestational diabetes.
+Among its related pathways are Adipocytokine signaling pathway and AMPK signaling pathway.
 GO annotations related to this gene include identical protein binding and protein kinase binding.
 An important paralog of this gene is ADIPOR2.

 UniProtKB/Swiss-Prot for ADIPOR1 Gene